derekkddj/SSHMAP/README.md

 ### Future Work

 - [x] Progress bars
-- [ ] Create a better key_scanner, or credential_scanner, to search in new machines
+- [ ] Create a key_scanner, or credential_scanner, to search in new machines
 - [ ] Create POST-Explotation modules, like launch linpeas or linux exploit suggester
 - [ ] Better clean stop after Ctrl-C
 - [ ] Session manager, to close and create SSH tunnels bettter